 The benefits of growing elderberry trees from bare root or potted elderberry plants are:

-- You can order specific named varieties from a plant nursery/breeder,
+- You can order specific high production named varieties from a plant nursery/breeder,

 - You can be absolutely certain you’re getting multiple varieties to ensure good fruit production.

 During the first year that your elderberry trees are in the ground, make sure they get 1″ of water per week via irrigation or rain during the warm months when they’re actively growing.

-After year 1, your elderberry trees should be well-established and not need any additional irrigation if you live in a temperate climate region where it rains regularly.
-We’ve irrigated our mature elderberry trees once: during a “150 year drought” three summers ago when we didn’t get rain for 3 months and temps remained in the 90s.
+After year 1, your elderberry trees should be well-established and need no (or very little) additional irrigation if you live in a temperate climate region where it rains regularly.
+We’ve irrigated our mature elderberry trees once: during a “150 year drought” three summers ago when we didn’t get rain for almost 3 months and temps remained in the 90s.

 This practice will give your elderberries all the nutrition they need to remain healthy and productive.
-If for some reason you notice your elderberry trees looking nutrient-deprived (yellowing leaves, stunted growth), sprinkle a slow-release organic fertilizer around the trees.
+If for some reason you notice your elderberry trees looking nutrient-deprived (yellowing leaves, stunted growth), give them a nutrition boost with a good organic fertilizer.

 Pruning elderberry trees: